bwindsor/osm-server/README.md

 ### Updating the tile server
 1. Make sure the server is running.
-2. Run the import command under the `Import data` section above.
+2. Set environment variables and run the import command under the [Populate the database](#populate-the-database) section.
 Note this will clear the  database before repopulating it.
 If you want to keep the old database then you'll need to backup the `osmserver_osm_postgres_database` volume.
 [Here's an example of how to do that](https://loomchild.net/2017/03/26/backup-restore-docker-named-volumes/).
-3. Restart the tile server as in the `Restart the tile server` section above.
+3. Restart the tile server as in the [Restart the tile server](#restart-the-tile-server) section.

 ### Destroy the tile server